Jira Workflow#

 • Show up on time.

-• if you are unable to attend, email/message the Sprint Lead to let them know.
+• If you are unable to attend, email/message the Sprint Lead to let them know.

 • For vacations, training, conferences etc, send status update on the last day of work prior to the event.